PancakeDev1/Everything-Arduino/README.md

 What is Arduino?:

-  Arduino is an open sourced platfor that is used for making electronics projects.
+  Arduino is an open sourced platform that is used for making electronics projects.
 It is a programmable circuit board which can be controlled using the Arduino IDE, which you can find at arduino.cc/en/Main/Software.
 You can make nearly anything you want to, using LEDs, buttons, buzzers, resistors, light bars, and much more.